jewarner57/DiscordActivityMonitor/readme.md

 <hr>

 ### What does this bot do?
-* The voice activity monitor sends a ping (to users who have opted in) when someone joins a voice chat channel alone.
+* The voice activity monitor pings users when someone joins a voice chat channel alone.
 * If you follow a server closely and never want to miss out on the action then this bot is for you.
 * If you follow a dead server that rarely has any action then this bot is also for you.
 Never miss out on the fun.
 * This voice activity monitor makes sure you always know when people are chilling in vc.